OCR-D/ocrd-website/site/en/models.md

 The following will assume (without loss of generality) that your host-side data path is under `./data`, and the host-side resource path is under `./models`:

-To download models to `./models` in the host FS and `/usr/local/share/ocrd-resources` in Docker:
+To download models to `./models` in the host FS and `/usr/local/share/ocrd-resources` in the container FS:

 ```sh
 docker run --user $(id -u) \